Trained UniTech staff monitor laundry deliveries in preparation for decontamination.

-Non-Regulated (non-contaminated): UniTech facilities located in Springfield, MA, Richland, WA, Barnwell, SC, Oak Ridge, TN, Macon, GA, Morris, IL (2006) and Royersford, PA (2006) maintain laundry areas to process non-regulated material in non-radioactive laundry equipment.
+Non-Regulated (non-contaminated): UniTech facilities located in Springfield, MA, Richland, WA, Barnwell, SC, Oak Ridge, TN, Morris, IL (2006) and Royersford, PA (2006) maintain laundry areas to process non-regulated material in non-radioactive laundry equipment.
 Please note: our non-radiological laundry facilities reside within the licensed site but are entirely separate from our regulated laundry facilities, eliminating any potential for cross contamination.
 Non-regulated laundry facilities are covered within our radioactive materials license and the employees processing the clothing are trained accordingly.
 If anything unusual is noticed, the employees immediately notify UniTech Health Physics personnel for resolution.

 Here, garments are sorted to ensure optimum cleaning.

 Clothing Sorting Area

 Next, all garments are sorted by type using an automated ventilated conveyor system.
 The proper sorting of garments is necessary to ensure optimum and efficient cleaning while minimizing cross contamination from highly contaminated items during the wash process.
 This enhances the effect of our customized wash formulas and maximizes the decontamination factors achieved during UniTech processing.
 The result is cleaner, longer lasting protective wear for the customer.

 This system also maintains the necessary radiological controls to protect UniTech workers.

 Only one customer’s laundry is processed at a time.